10 Best HVAC

 When selecting an HVAC provider, choose one with technicians that have the appropriate training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 Colorado doesn't have state-level licensing requirements for HVAC contractors; however, those who operate an HVAC business are required to have a Colorado business license, as well as insurance.
 You should check with your municipal government to find out if there are local licensing requirements for HVAC contractors.
 Any contractors who do electrical or plumbing work in addition to HVAC work must register with the State Plumbing Board or the Colorado Electrical Board, respectively.
 You should also check a company's reviews and complaints with organizations such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-You want to hire a provider with glowing reviews and stories of positive service experiences.
+You'll want to select a provider with glowing reviews and stories of positive service experiences.

 Understand Work Details